 In 2008, Dan and his father built a wood-fired brick oven right in Dan's backyard.
 This oven required twelve hours of constant firing in order to store enough heat for bread-baking.
 Using this old-world process of baking from retained heat, Dan cultivated an intuition of timing, which informed the techniques that we still use today in our much more modern kitchen.

 As the business grows, Dan is constantly involved in production from shaping and mixing to hand-laminating croissants and baking beautiful loaves.

 In his free time, Dan is often found drinking insane amounts of espresso and biking long distances throughout central and southern Ohio.
-He lives in Clintonville with his two cats.
+He lives in Clintonville with his cats.